dripar-webkul/unopim-docs/src/master/architecture/packages.md

 ### User

 The **User** package handles user management, including roles, permissions, and profiles for administrators, ensuring secure access and personalized experiences within the platform.

+### Webhook

+The **Webhook** package manages product webhook configurations, including enabling or disabling webhook and handling product webhooks triggered by any product changes.